-Gregg Willhauck is the director for congressional and government relations for CIPE.
+Gregg Willhauck is the Director for Congressional & Government Relations at the Center for International Private Enterprise (CIPE).
 Willhauck is CIPE’s principal liaison to the U.S. Congress, U.S. Department of State, and U.S. Agency for International Development.
-He also works regularly with international development organizations such as United Nations Development Programme, the Organization for Economic Co-operation and Development, and the World Bank.
+He also works regularly with international development organizations such as United Nations Development Programme, the Organization for Economic Co-Operation and Development, and the World Bank.
 In addition to communicating CIPE’s activities and interests before these entities, Willhauck participates in a variety of development NGO coalitions focused on issues such as improving U.S. foreign assistance effectiveness, reforming U.S. aid structures and instruments, and coordinating strategies among the development non-governmental organization community.
 From 2008 to 2016, Willhauck also served as CIPE’s Afghanistan program officer, managing CIPE’s office operations and programs in that country and providing broader strategic and policy guidance for CIPE’s work in South Asia.

 Willhauck graduated with honors (cum laude) from Albion College in Albion, Michigan, with a bachelor’s degree in Political Science.